Jose Altuve Player Props: Astros vs. Guardians

 Jose Altuve At The Plate

-- Altuve is batting .246 with four doubles, two home runs and seven walks.
+- Altuve is batting .262 with five doubles, two home runs and eight walks.

-- Altuve has picked up a hit in 64.3% of his 14 games this year, with at least two hits in 28.6% of those games.
+- Altuve has picked up a hit in 10 of 15 games this year, with multiple hits five times.

-- He has gone deep in two of 14 games played this season, and in 3.1% of his plate appearances.
+- He has homered in two of 15 games played this season, and in 2.9% of his plate appearances.

-- In three games this year, Altuve has picked up an RBI, with more than one RBI once.
+- Altuve has driven in a run in three games this season (20.0%), including one multiple-RBI game.

+- In nine of 15 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.